Jared McCann Game Preview: Kraken vs. Canucks

-The Seattle Kraken, with Jared McCann, will be on the ice Saturday at 10:00 PM ET, and they'll be facing the Vancouver Canucks.
-Looking to bet on McCann's props?
-Here is some information to help you.
+The Seattle Kraken, with Jared McCann, will be in action Friday at 10:00 PM ET, and they'll be up against the Vancouver Canucks.
+Prop bets for McCann in that upcoming Kraken-Canucks matchup are available, so check out our stats to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.